 You simply cannot leave L.A. until you’ve watched the LA Phil play at the mind-blowing building designed by one of the most famous architects in the world Frank Gehry.

-A sweaty, boozy summer of music is a right of passage in this town.
 The Bowl has been a music mecca since it opened in 1922 and has continued to cement its place as a top music venue in the world with its curated music roster.
-Whether it’s a centennial celebration, summer concerts, or an immersive theater show, you’ll never be disappointed with a visit to this attraction.
+Whether it’s a centennial celebration, concert, or an immersive theater show, you’ll never be disappointed with a visit to this attraction.
+Find a show here!

-There are hundreds of incredible food markets in Los Angeles, but none have featured in as many films as this one.
-You might as well get a taste of the city with the delicious offerings while reliving romantic a moment from La La Land.
+Sure, there are hundreds of incredible food markets in Los Angeles, but none have featured in as many films as much as Grand Central Market.
+You might as well get a taste of the city with the delicious offerings while reliving romantic a moment from all your favorite films.
+Visit them here!

 While L.A. may offer top-notch dining, In-N-Out has become part of the city’s culture.
-Getting your favorite order “animal style” while watching planes fly overhead in the longest line you’ve ever seen, is an essential thing to do.
+Getting your favorite order “animal style” while watching planes fly overhead at their location near LAX (in the longest line you’ve ever seen), is an essential thing to do.

-Whether you’re a sports fan or not, the buzz of a full stadium in the City of Champions cannot be missed.
-Get into the spirit with a giant michelada and cheer on the “Boys in Blue” at this premier sporting venue.
+Whether you’re a sports fan or not, the buzz of a full crowd in the City of Champions cannot be missed.
+It’s fall after all, which means catching a Kings game is a must!
+Go Kings, Go — check out their schedule here.